 Various silicone products are advertised on the different trade platforms as silicone for molds.
 However, there are sometimes serious differences in quality between these products.
 Basically, factors such as the required stability in relation to the elasticity of the material are particularly decisive for the selection.

 Our recommendations on high quality and proven duplicating silicone:

 Our favourite: The SmoothOn Silicone mold Making Kit

 We prefer to work with SmoothOn Silicone rubber for our projects in this area.
 This high-quality material offers outstanding elasticity and, with a hardness of Shore A 20, is perfectly suited for molding filigree surfaces and shapes.
-For particularly easy handling, the two components are available in different colours and only need to be mixed by you in a simple mixing ratio of 1:1 before processing.
-The silicone rubber kit convinces with a quite good ratio of quality and price.
+For particularly easy handling, the two components are available in different colors and only need to be mixed by you in a simple mixing ratio of 1:1 before processing.
+The silicone rubber kit satisfies with a good balance of quality and price.